slowrunner/gopigo3-pi5-ina219/README.md

-# Raspberry Pi 5 - PiOS Bookworm - GoPiGo3 Python Library for Voltage and Current Sensors Using the INA219
+# Raspberry Pi 5 - GoPiGo3 Python Library for Voltage and Current Sensors Using the INA219

-### This is a special version for Raspberry Pi 5 - PiOS Bookworm 64-bit - GoPiGo3 robots
+### This is a special version for Raspberry Pi 5 GoPiGo3 robots
+### For PiOS Bookworm 64-bit and Ubuntu 22 in Docker

 Uses the DexterIndustries R4RTools file di_i2c.py to provide the I2C interface between
 the Raspberry Pi5 2712 DMA GPIO controller chip and the INA219 sensor.